nedleeds/Algorithm_/README.md

 ## 📌 **Concept**
 - There are two categories `DataStructure` and `Algorithm`
-- Both catergoires are for wrapping up the basic concepts
+- Both categories are for wrapping up the basic concepts
 - Including text, picture and simple basic codes
 <br><br>